phyzhenli/AM/README.md

 ##### for half-normal distribution with $\mu = 0$ and $\sigma = 2^{30}$

+Multipliers are generated for the half-normal distribution applications.

 #### signed 16-bit multipliers

 The multipliers are generated for an adaptive least mean square (LMS)-based finite impulse response (FIR) filter.